ippontech/blog-usa/posts/an-introduction-to-dqm.md

 ---

 How do you go about ensuring your data is accurate, consistent, complete and timely?
 There are many ways to do so, dependent on your use case and particular needs.
 One way is to use the Audit, Balance, and Control (ABC) Framework.
+We'll be addressing this framework and how the three components ensure accuracy, consistency, completeness, timeliness and integrity in a following blog.